WolframResearch/codeparser/README.md

 ## Layout

-The AST source layout has the following structure.
+The CodeParser source layout has the following structure.
 ```
-ast/
+codeparser/
-  AST/
+  CodeParser/
     Documentation/
     Kernel/
   cpp/